United States Army Transportation Command: After the Gulf war: organizational changes

 In general, the Cold War's end meant continuous change for MTMC.
 Even before the Berlin Wall fell, Congress had established the Base Realignment and Closing Commission (BRAC).
 Throughout the 1990s, this group shuttered growing numbers of well-established but less-used bases around the country.
 MTMC survived the first few BRAC cycles (1988, 1991, 1993), but not the 1995 round of proposals.
 At that time the Defense Department recommended closing the Oakland and Bayonne military ocean terminals.
 BRAC accepted its recommendations, which meant abolishing MTMC's Eastern and Western Area Commands.
 According to plan, MTMC would close down those ocean terminals by 2001.

 To replace its two area headquarters, HQMTMC planned to establish a single continental United States (CONUS) command.
 HQMTMC formed a selection team, which evaluated a large variety of sites.
 In early 1997, Secretary of the Army Togo D. West reviewed the site team recommendations and decided on Fort Eustis, Virginia as the single area command's headquarters.

 The loss of the area commands meant gain in other areas.
 As a result of the recommendations by its Organizational Excellence team, HQMTMC made MTMC Europe (since 1992 a component of Eastern Area) and MTMC Pacific (a component of Western Area) separate commands in late 1996.

 In an effort to make its organizations more recognizable as regular Army units, MTMC re-designated its port units on 1 October 1997.
-The previous four-digit designations changed to three digits and the major and medium port commands changed to groups, battalions, and companies.
+The previous four-digit designations (like the 1169th TTU, 1170th TTU, 1172nd 1173rd, 1174th, 1175th, 1176th TTUs) changed to three digits and the major and medium port commands changed to groups, battalions, and companies.
 For example, MTMC Europe became the 598th Transportation Group (Terminal) and MTMC Pacific became the 599th Transportation Group (Terminal).